JothamWong/SREGym/README.md

 3. **Evaluate your agent on a problem**:

     1. **Initialize a problem**: AIOpsLab provides a list of problems that you can evaluate your agent on.
-Find the list of available problems [here](/aiopslab/orchestrator/problems/registry.py) or using `orch.probs.get_problem_ids()`.
+Find the list of available problems [here](/aiopslab/orchestrator/problems/registry.py) or using `orch.problems.get_problem_ids()`.
 Now initialize a problem by its ID:

         ```python
         problem_desc, instructs, apis = orch.init_problem("k8s_target_port-misconfig-mitigation-1")